Plan ahead for summer heat and climate emergencies

 When preparing for an emergency kit, keep it in a watertight container in an easily accessible location.
 Some of the suggested items include:

-• Easy on/off clothes (a few sets) and Velcro shoes/sneakers
+• Easy on/off clothes (a few sets) and Velcro shoes/sneakers.

-• Supplies of medication (or a list of medications with dosages)
+• Supplies of medication (or a list of medications with dosages).

-• An extra pair of glasses
+• An extra pair of glasses.

-• Incontinence products
+• Incontinence products.

-• Extra identification items for the person, such as an ID bracelet and
+• Extra identification items for the person, such as an ID bracelet and clothing tags.

-• Copies of legal documents, such as a power of attorney
+• Copies of legal documents, such as a power of attorney.

-• Copies of medical documents that indicate the individual’s condition and current medications
+• Copies of medical documents that indicate the individual’s condition and current medications.

 Click here for more resources on tips specific to dementia, including preparing for emergency and disasters and how to respond during a disaster.

-Upcoming webinar on building climate resilience
+On-demand webinar on building climate resilience

 We are here to help